israel-dryer/ttkbootstrap/docs/gallery/pc_cleaner.rst

 PC Cleaner
 ==========
 In this example, I demonstrate how to use various styles to build a UI for a PC Cleaner application.
 This is adapted from an image you can find here_.
-The overall theme is *superhero*.
+The overall theme is *pulse*.
 This application includes several widget styles including a custom header style which is configured in the ``init`` method that changes the background and foreground colors from theme colors available in the ``Style.colors`` property.

 .. _here: https://images.idgesg.net/images/article/2018/08/cw_win10_utilities_ss_02-100769136-orig.jpg

     :Action buttons: ``info.TButton``
-    :Progressbar: ``success.Horizontal.TProgressbar``
+    :Progressbar: ``success.Striped.Horizontal.TProgressbar``

 There is a ``secondary.TButton`` style applied to the result card frames.
 This gives the cards the same format as a button for any attributes they share.
 This effectively gives it a highlight color and hover effect.
 Additionally, by